CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Experiments and Results

-\textbf{Evaluation metrics} We assess these methods on a hold-out test set composed of 26 DSA sequences from various patients from two perspectives: vessel segmentation and artery-vein segmentation (Table~\ref{tab:performance}).
-We report the Dice coefficients, accuracy, sensitivity, and specificity.
-For artery-vein segmentation, we additionally analyze A-Dice, V-Dice, and M-Dice.
-Besides, we compute statistical significance using the paired Wilcoxon test on the Dice coefficients.
+We assess these methods on a hold-out test set composed of 26 DSA sequences from various patients from two perspectives: vessel segmentation and artery-vein segmentation (Table~\ref{tab:performance}).
+We report the Dice coefficients, accuracy, sensitivity, and specificity for vessel segmentation, respectively defined below.